Application materials for the faculty job search »

 Diversity statements for faculty job applications

-It is helpful to use some of the language you see in these pages to describe your own perspectives on diversity, since sharing common themes can make your statement more relevant to the search committee.
+We recommend using some of the language you see in these pages to describe your own perspectives on diversity, since sharing common themes can make your statement more relevant to the search committee.
 Some schools that request diversity statements also provide clear instructions on how these should be written, and it makes sense to follow these directions carefully.
+This is especially important now, as many schools are changing the way they talk about diversity in response to legislative or institutional changes.

-In general terms, diversity statement should include past experiences and activities, and also future plans to advance diversity, equity, and inclusion.
+In general terms, a diversity statement should include past experiences and activities, and also future plans to advance diversity, equity, and inclusion.
 As you are thinking about your statement, keep the following questions in mind, as these can help you to structure what you are writing about:

 • What does diversity mean to you, and why is this important?